-stored due to the project activity.
+Included in quantification Delevent (en this even on the Source, sink, or reservoir methodology: Relevant for this assessment?
+Lying dead wood carbon No (excluded from accounting) Yes.
+Could be a source of emissions at site preparation; could also be a reservoir of additional carbon stored due to the project activity.
 Litter and duff carbon (carbon in dead plant material) No (excluded from accounting) Yes.
 Could be a source of emissions at site preparation; could also be a reservoir of additional carbon stored due to the project activity.
 Soil carbon Optional Yes.
 Could be source of emissions from site preparation activities.
 The methodology requires accounting for soil carbon if soil disturbance from site preparation affects 10% or more of project area.
-Carbon in in-use forest products No (excluded from No. accounting) No harvesting assumed in assessed project type.
-Forest product carbon in landfills No (excluded from accounting) No. No harvesting assumed in assessed project type.
+Carbon in in-use forest products No (excluded from accounting) Yes.
+Harvesting is assumed for commercial afforestation projects.
+Forest product carbon in landfills No (excluded from accounting) Yes.
+Harvesting is assumed for commercial afforestation projects.
 Mobile combustion emissions from site preparation activities No (considered insignificant - Source 1, paragraph 3.8.4) Yes.
 Could be significant source of emissions, depending on scale.
 Burning of woody biomass as part of site preparation Yes - but excluding litter and lying dead wood (Source 1, paragraph 3.8.2) Yes.
 May result in significant emissions of CO 2 and CH 4 .
 CO 2 emissions are accounted for as carbon stock losses, so not separately included in this source.
-Mobile combustion emissions from ongoing project operation and maintenance No No. Likely insignificant since the assessed project type involves no harvesting.
+Mobile combustion emissions from ongoing project operation and maintenance No Yes.
+Could arise from harvesting activities under commercial afforestation projects.
 Stationary combustion emissions from ongoing project operation and maintenance No No. Not likely to differ from baseline.
 Emissions from clearing of forest land outside the project area Yes, included in methodology requirements to account for leakage.
 Yes.
 Significant potential source of leakage.
 Afforestation on land currently used for grazing or growing crops may cause displacement of these activities to other lands, leading to a reduction in carbon stocks on those lands (e.g., due to clearing of trees and shrubs).
-Emissions/removals from changes in harvesting on forest land outside the project area No No. No harvesting is assumed in the assessed project type.
+Emissions/removals from changes in harvesting on forest land outside the project area No Yes.
+Commercial afforestation could lead to reduced harvesting on other lands (negative leakage), but it is conservative to exclude.